Skip to content

 Foodsmart Dominicana, S.R.L A company operating in the food industry Specializing in flour derivative products (harina...

-On May 5, 2026, the ransomware group Krybit added Foodsmart Dominicana, S.R.L. to its leak site, confirming that internal files had been exfiltrated from the company, which produces flour-based food products in the Dominican Republic.
+On May 5, 2026, the ransomware group Krybit added Foodsmart Dominicana, S.R.L. to its leak site, claiming that internal files had been exfiltrated from the company, which produces flour-based food products in the Dominican Republic.

 Public reporting indicates the company was hit by a ransomware attack in which attackers copied internal documents before encrypting systems or demanding payment.
 The exact number of people whose information appears in the files remains unknown.
 Available reporting describes the exposed material as internal files rather than a structured database of customer records, though such documents frequently contain names, contact details, supplier information, employee records, and other personal data.
 The listing appeared on Krybit’s onion site, hosted via the ransomware.live tracker, with no immediate public statement from Foodsmart Dominicana about the volume or exact contents of the leak.